leomeyer/SimpleMQTT/README.md

 - Optional status message to provide feedback via an MQTT topic
 - Optional will message for the broker to set on disconnect
 - Control topic tree layout by specifying patterns for request, set, and topics themselves
-- Optional support for working with complex JSON structures

 ## Requirements
 This library requires the [PubSubClient library](https://github.com/knolleary/pubsubclient).
 The `SimpleMQTTClient` class extends the `PubSubClient` class which makes it easy to migrate existing code as most functions of the `PubSubClient` base class can still be used without changes.

-If you want to easily work with JSON payloads you need to install the [ArduinoJson library](https://arduinojson.org/) and define the JSON memory buffer size before including `SimpleMQTT.h`:
+If you want to easily work with JSON payloads you need to install the [ArduinoJson library](https://arduinojson.org/) and define a JSON memory buffer size before including `SimpleMQTT.h`:

 	#define SIMPLEMQTT_JSON_BUFFERSIZE  1024

 ## Topics
 A  topic is the basic element of the SimpleMQTT implementation.
-It may either serve as a group (a "container" that contains other topics) or refer to a certain value or variable that is used to represent some state in your IoT program.
+It may either serve as a group (a "container" that contains other topics) or refer to a certain value or variable that represents some state in your program.
 ### Topic name rules
 A topic has a name that may not be empty or contain the characters `#`, `+` or ` ` (the blank character).
 It may not contain a `/` (slash) except at the very start of the name.
 Topics whose name does not start with a slash appear as subtopics of their parent topic.
-If the name starts with a slash the topic appears as its own "top-level topic" which may be outside of the parent topic's hierarchy if you want.
-This case is especially useful if you want to listen to messages that are not originally intended for your device.
+If the name starts with a slash the topic appears as its own "top-level topic" which can be outside of the parent topic's hierarchy.
+This is useful if you want to listen to messages from other devices or services.
 Special rules apply to [Top-level topics](#top-level-topics).

 The topmost parent topic is specified when the `SimpleMQTTClient` class is instantiated:

     SimpleMQTTClient mqttClient(espClient, "simplemqtt", "test.mosquitto.org");

-In this case `simplemqtt` will be the "parent namespace" for all topics that are added to this `mqttClient` and whose names do not start with a slash.
+In this example`simplemqtt` will be the "parent namespace" for all topics that are added to this `mqttClient` and whose names do not start with a slash.

 For readability most of the following examples use static `char` array constants as topic names.
 The topic names may also be stored in flash memory (`PROGMEM`), however.
 For details how to do this please see section [Memory Management](#memory-management) below.